Canandaigua Lake

-Canandaigua Lake /ˌkænənˈdeɪgwə/ a Finger Lake in Ontario County in western New York state.
+Canandaigua Lake (/ˌkænənˈdeɪgwə/) is a Finger Lake in Ontario County in western New York.
 It is the westernmost of the major Finger Lakes, largest of the four Finger Lakes in the county, and fourth largest by size of the Finger Lakes.
 The City of Canandaigua is located at the northern end of the lake and the village of Naples is several miles south of the southern end.

-The name Canandaigua is derived from the Seneca name spelled variously Kanandarque, Ganondagan, Ga-nun-da-gwa, or in a modern transcription, tganǫdæ:gwęh, which means "the chosen spot", or "at the chosen town".
+The name Canandaigua is derived from the Seneca name spelled variously Kanandarque, Ganondagan, Ga-nun-da-gwa, or in a modern transcription, Tganödä:gwëh, which means "the chosen spot", or "at the chosen town".

 Description

 Canandaigua Lake is 15.5 mi long, 1.5 mi wide, and has a shoreline of 35.9 mi.
 Near the northern end is Skenoh Island.
 About fifty percent of the surrounding land is in forest, but most of the remainder is under cultivation.
 Of 35.9 mi of shoreline, 34.7 mi (97%) are private and 1.2 mi (3%) are public.

 Canandaigua Lake is known for its water quality.
 The lake is the sole source of drinking water for the town and city of Canandaigua, located on the northern end of the lake, in addition to serving the communities of Rushville, Newark, Canandaigua, Palmyra, and Gorham township as their main public supplier of water.
 In April 2013 and 2017, the drinking water was entered into a competition held by the New York section of American Water Works Association, in which it was voted the best drinking water in New York State.
 The lake's water is well-oxygenated, allowing fish to live in both shallow and deep areas.
 The water is also very clear, allowing visibility of the bottom up to 30 to 50 ft below the surface.